The Shroud of Turin

 • The Shroud has survived three fires, which explains its scorch marks.
 Click here for more detail on the 1997 fire.
 (For more details on the Shroud’s history from the 1300s, click here.)

 • Prior beliefs influence those who look at the Shroud but not always.
 We see a reflection of our beliefs or internal states when we look at anything, but there are people who break the pattern.
 Here’s a Christian, who concludes, “As for me, after 23 years of study, I am very, very skeptical but mystified — with a dash of hope that it’s real.”
-On the other hand, though not a Christian, Barrie Schwortz, creator of the oldest website on the Shroud (shroud.com), argued that the Shroud was Christ’s burial cloth.
+On the other hand, though not a Christian, Barrie Schwortz, creator of the oldest website on the Shroud (shroud.com), believed the Shroud was Christ’s burial cloth.

 • The identity of the man in the image and how the image was made are two separate things.
-Those who think it is authentic do not have to explain how the image got onto the Shroud because God could have been involved in the image-making process.
+Those who think it is authentic do not have to explain how the image was formed because God could have been involved in the image-making process.
 We are talking about the image of a man who was known for performing many miracles, whose corpse was wrapped in linen, then he was miraculously raised from the dead.
 I am not saying that the resurrection caused the image.
 I am saying that if the Shroud is Christ’s burial cloth, and if Christ performed miracles, it is not unreasonable to think that something miraculous could have caused the image.

 • A completely nude depiction.
 If the image is a forgery, why would the artist depict Jesus naked?
 Medieval artists did not portray Jesus naked.